madpowah/ForensicPCAP/README.md

 Prints information about packet or last command result.<br />Usage :
 - show : print result of the last command
 - show &lt;packet id&gt; : show information about a specific packet
+- show raw : show the raw data if last command was followtcpstream
+- show pcap : show all a summary of all packets

 ##### Dns
 Prints all DNS requests from the PCAP file.
 The id before the DNS is the packet's id which can be use with the "show" command.